swagger-api/apidom/README.md

 ## Development

+This is a monorepo for all ApiDOM packages.
+All the code is written in [TypeScript](https://www.typescriptlang.org/).
+All the information necessary for working with monorepo can be found in this [article](https://vladimirgorej.com/blog/things-i-have-learned-maintaining-javascript-monorepo-with-lerna/).

 ### Prerequisites

 [Node.js](https://nodejs.org/) >= 16.8.0 and `npm >= 7.21.0` are the minimum required versions that this repo runs on.